-This is the most common general purpose aluminum grade.
-The main alloying elements are magnesium, silicon and iron.
+This is the most common general purpose aluminum used for CNC machining.
+The main alloying elements are magnesium, silicon, and iron.
 Like all aluminum alloys it has a good strength-to-weight ratio and is naturally resistant to atmospheric corrosion.
-Other advantages are that it has good workability and machinability, can be welded and anodized, and its wide availability means that it’s economical.
+Other advantages of this material are that it has good workability and CNC machinability, can be welded and anodized, and its wide availability means that it’s economical.

 When heat-treated to a T6 temper, 6061 has a considerably higher yield strength than annealed 6061, although the price is slightly higher.
 One of the drawbacks to 6061 is poor corrosion resistance when exposed to salt water or other chemicals.
 It’s also not as strong as other aluminum alloys for more demanding applications.

-6061 is typically used for auto parts, bicycle frames, sporting goods, some aircraft components and frames for RC vehicles.
+6061 is a material that’s typically used for auto parts, bicycle frames, sporting goods, some aircraft components, and frames for RC vehicles.

 7075 is a higher grade of aluminum, alloyed mainly with zinc.
-It’s one of the strongest aluminum alloys, with excellent strength-to-weight characteristics.
+It’s one of the strongest aluminum alloys used in machining, with excellent strength-to-weight characteristics.

-Because of its strength, it has average workability which means it tends to spring back to its original shape when being cold-formed.
-7075 is also machineable and can be anodized.
+Because of the strength of this material it has average workability which means it tends to spring back to its original shape when being cold-formed.
+7075 is also machinable and can be anodized.

 Brass is an alloy of copper and zinc.
 It’s a very soft metal, and can often be machined without lubrication.
-It’s also highly workable at room temperature, so it often finds applications that do not require great strength.
+It’s a material that’s also highly workable at room temperature, so it often finds applications that doesn’t require great strength.
 There are many kinds of brass, largely depending on the percentage of zinc.
 As this percentage increases, corrosion resistance decreases.

 Brass takes a high polish that looks much like gold.
 This is the reason it’s often found in cosmetic applications.
 Brass is electrically conductive but non-magnetic, and can be easily recycled.